- Apple Carplay or Android Auto on any motorcycle - March 26, 2023

 As a follow up I should mention the bag I have been touring with the last 10 years.

 This is the Tatonka barrel bag S size 45 litres capacity.
 This is not a cheap item but a decade of touring and still going strong says something.
 The same bag does everything.
-Easy departure and unload at hotels.
-Same bag I check in at airport where I have my helmet in it and small carry on bag with my clothes which gets transferred to bag when helmet is removed (the helmet itself filled with items also) Even for bigger or cold weather touring I use this but pack it inside a bigger duffle to hold boots and winter ride gear and I store that when on the ride.
+Easy on and off at hotels.
+Same bag I check in at airport where I have my helmet in it and small carry on bag with my clothes which gets transferred to bag when helmet is removed (the helmet itself filled with gloves and socks etc).
+Even for bigger or cold weather touring I use this but pack it inside a bigger duffle that hold boots and winter ride gear and then I roll that up when on the ride.

 Well I better get started on packing those said things.
 Just a week until I am touring Turkey.